Yan-Oliveira/doc-fao/content/ticket-invoker/admin/processes-automation/web-services.rst

 Ticket dynamic fields
    A multi-select menu containing the available ticket dynamic fields in the system.
 All selected dynamic fields, that also available in the response data and containing values, will be saved to the local dynamic fields.

-The dynamic field values of the response data, will be used from the following data structure:
+The dynamic field values of the response data will be used from the following data structure:

 .. code-block:: xml